thanasisk/go-ssh-cracker/README.md

 - ~~false positives (FIXED)~~

-- code is slow (max I have seen is 6 cores in an 8-core machine)
+- code is slow (max I have seen is 4 cores in an 8-core machine) is it Go or my skills?